 A market pull strategy is sometimes referred to as a knock-on effect because an event that occurs can affect something else that may not appear to be directly related.
 What you need to do is understand how the different assets are connected because, if you can do that, you’ll be able to predict successfully how the price of an asset will change when an apparently unrelated event occurs.

 Global weather can have a knock-on effect on all sorts of things and cause you to adopt a market pull strategy.
-A hurricane going through the Taman Sari, for example, may shut down oil production there.
+A hurricane going through, for example, may shut down oil production there.
 This is likely to not only cause the price of oil to rise but a knock-on effect is that the stock price of companies that process it may also increase while those that rely on it may suffer a fall.

 A major product launch by a company may cause its stock price to rise but a knock-on effect is that the price of its main competitors will fall.
 There are many other examples and a market pull strategy can be profitable.
 You just need to recognise the connections and follow events to successfully predict what’s likely to happen.